 - 1. The Master's degree program in Sustainable Energy Technology is a 3TU MSc program.
-The program is offered at TU/e, TUD (Delft University of Technology) and UT (University of Twente).
+The program is offered at TU/e (Eindhoven University of Technology), TUD (Delft University of Technology) and UT (University of Twente).
 The programs have similar learning objectives.
 The courses and specializations at each university are different.
 Each program has a different Croho number (program registration according to the WHW). - 2.
-If a student is admitted to the Sustainable Energy Technology program at one of the 3 universities, the student is also admitted to the program at the other universities. - 3.
-After a student is formally enrolled in the Master's program in Sustainable Energy Technology at one of the 3 universities she will also obtain a secondary enrollment (neveninschrijving) at the 2 other universities. - 4.
-The pre-Master's programs of the 3 universities are interchangeable. - 5.
-Students are allowed to choose elective subjects from the lists of elective/ specialization and core courses from each of the 3 programs, after consultation with the mentor/supervisor from the home university and after approval by the Examination Committee of the home university. - 6.
-Students are allowed to choose a specialization / research group and thesis subject at one of the partner universities.
-After choosing a specialization at a partner university, a student compiles a study program in consultation with the thesis supervisor and/or mentor from the partner university.
-The study program has to be approved by the Examination Committee of the home university. - 7.
-With respect to the thesis work - The thesis work done at a partner university will be supervised by a thesis supervisor from the partner university; - The grading and defense will be judged by a joint graduation committee that is composed according to the rules of both programs; - The criteria of both programs will be used as 'cross reference' for grading of the thesis work; - The final grade will be administered according to the criteria of the partner and will be registered with the course code of the partner university; - 8.
-The home university accepts the transcript of the thesis work and courses as approved under 6. - 9.
-Students who perform their specialization and/or thesis work at a partner university, receive a diploma from their home university.
+After a student is formally enrolled in the Master's program in Sustainable Energy Technology at one of the 3 universities he will also obtain a secondary enrollment (neveninschrijving) at the 2 other universities. - 3.
+Students are allowed to choose elective subjects from the lists of elective/specialization and core courses from each of the 3 programs, after consultation with the mentor/supervisor from the home university and after approval by the Examination Committee of the home university.